-(c) Mandatory Give-Way to Buses
+(c) Bus Priority Box (also known as Mandatory Give-Way to Buses)

 The section in yellow indicates a mandatory give-way to buses area.
 Slow down and watch out for buses pulling out of the bus bay.
 Stop before the give way line and give way to buses exiting the bus bay at the location.